 These selected beaches are the closest one to NYC and are ideal for an afternoon swim in July and August, even in June and September (from Memorial Day till Labor Day) depending on the weather and lifeguards permits.
-For 2020 though, public beaches will open for swimming on July 1.
+For 2021, beaches are open from May 31 to September 12.

-Even though, not so many people know about it, New Yorkers are actually very fond of their beaches.
+Even though not so many people know about it, New Yorkers are very fond of their beaches.
 On weekends, many take the subway to take advantage of the sun and cool off by the Atlantic Ocean.

 So here’s a great tip: in summer if you’re looking for some peace, try to go during the week, on the other hand, you want to be among New Yorkers then try going on the weekend, especially on Sundays.

-Now, there are a number of beaches but here are the main ones listed geographically:
+Now, there are several beaches, but here are the main ones listed geographically:

 Less than an hour from Manhattan, Brooklyn offers 3 beaches: Coney Island, Brighton Beach and Brooklyn Park Pier 4.

 – Coney Island: Close to the Subway and very close to Manhattan, Coney Island is one of the most popular beaches in New York.
 Besides having the Amusement Park (Luna Park) nearby, the beach is 3 miles long (or 5 km) which is a long stretch.
 To get there, take the subway lines D, F, N, Q until you’ve reached Coney Island Stillwell Avenue.